timescale/timescaledb/getting-started/quickstart.md

 LIMIT 10;
 ```

-Notice how fast these analytical queries run, even with aggregations across thousands of rows.
+Notice how fast these analytical queries run, even with aggregations across millions of rows.
 This is the power of TimescaleDB's columnstore.

 ## What's Happening Behind the Scenes?

 TimescaleDB automatically:
 - **Partitions your data** into time-based chunks for efficient querying
-- **Compresses data** using columnar storage (90%+ compression typical)
+- **Write directly to columnstore** using columnar storage (90%+ compression typical) and faster vectorized queries
 - **Optimizes queries** by only scanning relevant time ranges and columns
 - **Enables time_bucket()** - a powerful function for time-series aggregation